Frequently Asked Questions - Expand All

 The Sheriff's Office accepts applications for employment throughout the year.
 Applications will normally remain on file and active for six (6) months from the date they were submitted.

 All employment opportunities are posted on this web site.
 They are also posted on bulletin boards in the Court House, Juvenile Services Building, and at the Road and Bridge Department as required by county policy.
-We may also post the opening in The Baxter Bulletin help wanted section.

 Applications will only be examined or reviewed whenever there is a position open and vacant that must be filled.
 A cut-off date for accepting applications for that particular position will be listed.
 Applicants meeting basic requirements for the position will be granted a preliminary interview before a board of supervisors.
 Two (2) finalists for each vacancy will be submitted to the Sheriff for his review.
 The Sheriff makes the final determination on all new hires.